-The Camino Research Institute is the research arm of the Camino Health Center (CHC), which is a bilingual and multicultural health center that provides high quality affordable holistic care to underinsured and uninsured populations.
-CHC offers four service areas of Primary Care, Behavioral Health, Health and Wellness, and Food Security, to empower community members to enhance their physical and behavioral health.
-Camino Health Center (CHC) will use SFRF funds for work across North Carolina with a concentration in Mecklenburg, Cabarrus, Stanly, Union, Lincoln, and Guilford counties.
+The Camino Research Institute, the research arm of the Camino Health Center (CHC), is a bilingual and multicultural health center that provides high-quality affordable holistic care to underinsured and uninsured populations.
+CHC offers four service areas-Primary Care, Behavioral Health, Health and Wellness, and Food Security-to empower community members to enhance their physical and behavioral health.
+Camino Health Center (CHC) will use SFRF funds for work across North Carolina, particularly in Mecklenburg, Cabarrus, Stanly, Union, Lincoln, and Guilford counties.
 The project addresses the COVID-19 pandemic and its impact on NC in the following ways: